Our current approach

 The sector average, adjusted for these factors, is called the adjusted sector benchmark.
 It can be used in two ways:

-- to see how well a group is performing compared to the higher education sector as a whole
+• to understand how well a provider has performed compared with performance for similar types of students, on similar types of courses in the higher education sector as a whole

-We use benchmarking in the Teaching Excellence and Student Outcomes Framework (TEF) and the National Student Survey (NSS).
+We use benchmarking in our regulation of student outcomes, the Teaching Excellence Framework (TEF) and the National Student Survey (NSS).
+If the same measure is used in more than one area of our regulation, we will normally use the same benchmarking factors.

 Methodology